selcukaltinay/solar-radiation-heat-map/README.md

-# solar-radiation-heat-map
+## Day 44
-thanks to this project, you can visualize solar radiation ratio over map.
+> thanks to this project, you can visualize solar radiation ratio over map.
+- 15.02.2022